Inspired

 This vision and the promise within it offer a keen understanding of the importance of our actions and attitudes.
 Society — whether American, Canadian, or any other — benefits from welcoming all peoples, exploring diverse cultures, and replacing racism with unity.

-By the time this article is published, the official month honoring Asian Americans and Pacific Islanders will be nearly over – but it can serve as a reminder for us to show love to others in all of the days to come.
+This article can serve as a reminder for us to show love to others in all of the days to come.
 As confirmed by the Baha’i teachings, through our own conversation, and then the experience of sharing it this way, we are committed to embracing diversity in the long-term and to cultivating inclusive, loving connections and actions in every month of every year.
 We hope that this might inspire you to do so as well.

 The East and the West must unite to give to each other what is lacking.
 This union will bring about a true civilization, where the spiritual is expressed and carried out in the material.
 Receiving thus the one from the other the greatest harmony will prevail, all people will be united, a state of great perfection will be attained, there will be a firm cementing, and this world will become a shining mirror for the reflection of the attributes of God.